By R.D. Miller

 When then opposition leader Andrew Holness ran his election campaign, he promised to be tough on crime.
-He is not alone calling for more drastic measures to fight crime.
-This push is not what rope will be used after an election, but a test to the limits of government, balance to the rule of law, freedom, human rights, the constitutional challenge and, simply, willingness to fulfill a political promise.
+He is not alone in calling for more drastic measures to fight crime.
+This push is not what rope they will use after an election, but a test to the limits of government, balance to the rule of law, freedom, human rights, the constitutional challenge, and, simply, willingness to fulfill a political promise.

 Despite opposition to this push to reinstate hanging, the ongoing killings need an answer.

-The question remains can hanging solve that issue where there is still limitation on many fronts.
-The criminogenic circumstances are rising while opportunities and treatment for high risk offenders have disappeared.
+The question remains can hanging solve that issue where there is still a limitation on many fronts.
+The criminogenic circumstances are rising, while opportunities and treatment for high-risk offenders have disappeared.

 First, the ability to find an offender and properly gather and maintain evidence is key to even conduct an impartial trial.
 Many still see a corrupt system with limited resources.

-Furthermore, how does a society change a decade of mentality?
-Even when exculpatory evidence is introduced it will take time to reverse an atmosphere of doubts from the history of distrust in government and its ability to do basic functions.
+How does a society change a decade of mentality?
+Even when exculpatory evidence is introduced, it will take time to reverse an atmosphere of doubts from the history of distrust in government and its ability to do basic functions.

 Preventing Wrongful Execution: No one is implying that anyone charged with a criminal offense does not have the right to a hearing, or the courts themselves are incapable of conducting a trial or operating under a tree in primitive conditions.
-However, there still remains ambiguity in some of the rule applications.
+However, there remains an ambiguity in some rule applications.

 Amnesty International reports that far too often some defendants do not have “prompt access” to counsel or representation at all stages of a trial.
 Therefore, one can be deprived of proper representation.

-Sometimes the victims are against this practice, and what weight would be given to their rejections.
-Often they are being re-victimized, and lost in the debates.
+Sometimes the victims are against this practice, and what weight they would give to their rejections.
+Often they are being re-victimized and lost in the debates.